SchmidtDSE/afscgap/paper/paper.md

  - Memory-efficient algorithms for analysis requiring zero catch inference.
  - Tools for those with less developer experience.

-Altogether, these open source tools extend the dataset's reach and approachability.
+Altogether, these open source tools extend the reach and approachability of the multiple survey programs operating under the division.
+Example utilization includes longitudinal analysis of catch per unit effort (CPUE) in context of fisheries management and environmental changes [@notebook].

 ## Developer usability
-Working with these data requires knowledge of tools ouside the Python "standard toolset" like the closed-source Oracle REST Data Services (ORDS) [@ords].
-The `afscgap` package offers easier access to the official REST service with automated pagination, ORDS compilation, and documented types.
-Together, these tools enable Python developers to use familiar patterns to interact with these data: type checking, standard documentation, and compatability with common Python data-related libraries.
+Working with these data requires knowledge of tools ouside the Python "standard toolset" like closed-source ORDS query language [@ords].
+While the `afscgap` package offers easier access to the official REST service, it also crucially offers ORDS compilation, documented types, and lazy access to these sometimes large datasets.
+Together, these tools enable Python developers to use familiar patterns to efficiently interact with these data: type checking, standard documentation, lazy access, and compatability with common Python data-related libraries.

 ## Record inference
-The API struggles supporting some investigations as it provides "presence-only" data [@inport].
-For example, the API may readily yield total mass of Pacific cod but not its geohash-aggregated catch per unit effort [@geohash].
+The surveys on their own within the API struggle supporting some investigations as they provide "presence-only" data [@inport].
+For example, the API may readily yield total mass of Pacific cod but not its geohash-aggregated CPUE [@geohash].

 $$CPUE_{species} = \frac{m_{species}}{A_{swept}}$$

-Knowing CPUE (kg/ha) must also include "absence data" or hauls in which the speices was not recorded, this package can efficiently infer those hauls not easily returned from the API service [@notebook].
+Knowing CPUE (kg/ha) must also include "absence data" or hauls in which the speices was not recorded, this package can efficiently infer query-specific relevant hauls [@notebook].

 ## Broad accessibility
 Though the `afscgap` Python package makes GAP catch data more accessible, the size and complexity of this dataset complicates comparative analysis between species, years, and/or geographic areas [@notebook].
 Without deep developer experience, it may still be difficult to get started even with scientific background.
 To address a broader audience, this project offers visualization on top of `afscgap` with CSV and Python code export as a bridge to further analysis.